jasminejoy01/tracee-food-waste-tracker/README.md

 - About **half of household food waste happens at home**.
 - Many consumers misunderstand *best-before* vs *expiry* dates.
 - Once groceries leave the store, there’s **no tracking** of what’s bought, stored, or wasted.
-- Food waste costs money, wastes resources, and strains waste management systems:contentReference[oaicite:0]{index=0}.
+- Food waste costs money, wastes resources, and strains waste management.

 ---